thomaserlang/storitch/README.md

 Storitch
 ========

-Simple file storage system.

-Storitch is simple.
-You upload the file to `POST /store` and Storitch returns the file's hash and if it were stored or not.
+Upload the file to `POST /store` and Storitch returns the file's hash and if it was stored or not.

 ```js
 [